 The city of Yazd’s first mention in historic records predate it back to around 3000 years B.C. when it was related to by the name of Ysatis, and was then part of the domain of Medes, an ancient settler of Iran.
-In the course of history due to its distance from important capitals and its harsh natural surrounding, Yazd remained immune to major troops’ movements and destruction from wars, therefore it kept many of its traditions, city forms and architecture until recent times.
-During the invasion of Genghis Khan in the early 1200’s A.D.
+In the course of history due to its distance from important capitals and its harsh natural surrounding, Yazd remained immune to major troops’ movements, invasions and destruction from wars, therefore it kept many of its traditions, the city forms and architecture until recent times.
+During the mongol invasion in the early 1200’s A.D.
 Yazd became a safe haven and home for many artists, intellectuals and scientists fleeing their war ravaged cities around Persia.
+In this Yazd Travel Guide, we are going talk about Yazd, its history and attractions.

 yazd old town